AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/stimuli.md

 ## Brain Computer Interface

 In the [Brain Computer Interface](/physiology/ophys/BCI/BCI-overview) task, mice control the position of a motorized lickport using the activity of a single neuron (the conditioned neuron).
 At the start of each trial, the lickport began in the “far” position, 7 mm from the mouse.
 Increases in conditioned neuron's fluorescence moves the lickport toward the mouse at a speed proportional to neuron's activity.
 Mice had 10 seconds to bring the lickport into the “close” position to obtain a water reward.
 Failure to reach the close position within the time limit resulted in the lickport retracting to the far position.

+## Dynamic Routing Behavior

+The Dynamic Routing project aims to uncover the neural mechanisms of flexible decision making.
+We train mice to perform a visual–auditory switching task in which the rewarded sensory modality alternates within a session, requiring mice to dynamically route sensory information to appropriate motor outputs depending on behavioral context.
+Mice receive intermingled auditory and visual stimuli.
+For each modality there is a rewarded stimulus condition and an unrewarded condition.
+The stimuli are the same across the entire session, but the auditory and visual stimuli are rewarded in different blocks.